(Short article and to the point. Well, short for me):

-Unless you want to be mistaken for a breeder — they wear their wedding rings on their left hand fourth finger — and possibly have someone ask you about your “wife,” you are wearing your wedding ban on your right hand fourth finger.
+Unless you want to unfortunately be mistaken for a breeder — they wear their wedding rings on their left hand fourth finger — and possibly have someone ask you about your “wife,” you are wearing your wedding ban on your right hand fourth finger.
 Correct?
 Because why would any gay guy want to be thought of as straight or a breeder?
 (Unless one is still closeted and or has some gay shame).

-Some queers will tell me: “But our marriage is no different than that of the breeders.”
-Well, as dysfunctional as breeder marriages are (1 in 4 end in divorce in the first year of marriage as of 2017), I would hope the queer marriage is far superior quite frankly.
-And that is the case with the queer marriages I know of.
+Some Queers will tell me: “But our marriage is no different than that of the breeders.”
+Well, as dysfunctional as breeder marriages are (1 in 4 end in divorce in the first year of marriage as of 2017), I would hope that your Queer marriage is far superior to a breeder marriage quite frankly.
+And that is the case with the Queer marriages I know of.

-Reality: Even though you and I know that we queers deserve the same rights as breeders, to much of our bigoted, homophobic, heteronormative society your queer marriage will never be equal to that of the breeders.
+Reality: Even though you and I know that we Queers deserve the same rights as breeders, to much of our bigoted, homophobic, heteronormative society your Queer marriage will never be equal to that of the breeders.
 Period.
-Face Facts, Sapphire: To most people, marriage is only between a man and a woman.
+Face Facts, Sapphire: Stop your wishful-thinking.
+To most people, marriage is only between a man and a woman.
 They don’t even remember there is something called gay marriage.
 This is not a time for denial or wishful-thinking.
-And considering the current draconian political climate where hate and violence for queers is being ramped up worldwide, I suggest one come out of one’s denial as to many people prejudices against queers.
-Not everyone is lovey-dovey for queers.
+And considering the current draconian political climate where hate and violence for Queers is being ramped up worldwide, I suggest one come out of one’s denial as to many people prejudices against Queers.
+Not everyone is lovey-dovey for Queers.